Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

 - Predict helices with them

 ### What is a transmembrane helix?
-- Helix that goes through the membrane, usually more about 20 residues long
+- Helix that goes through the membrane, usually more than about 20 residues long

 # Intrinsically Disordered Proteins

 ### What are Natively / Intrinsically Disordered / Unstructured Proteins?
 - Unbound, the protein is wobbling (not a fixed structure) -> if you take two photos of it you won't see the same structure
 - Upon binding, the protein adopts a fixed structure -> if you take two photos of it it will always be the same structure
+- Can "unlock" different locks -> Adopts to different proteins with a different structure

 ### What is the fly casting analogy?
 - IDP is a line wobbling around -> like a fly at the end of a string